-5. Member States may define the circumstances in which an employer, following consultation in accordance with national law, collective agreements and/or practice, may be allowed to postpone no more than twice and for a maximum period of six months the granting of parental leave by a reasonable period of time on the grounds that it would seriously disrupt the good functioning of the writing.
+5. Member States may define the circumstances in which an employer, following consultation in accordance with national law, collective agreements and/or practice, may be allowed to postpone no more than twice and for a maximum period of six months the granting of parental leave by a reasonable period of time on the grounds that it would seriously disrupt the good functioning of the establishment.
+Employers shall justify any writing.